Thousands in Bosnia commemorate 1995 Srebrenica massacre

 However, despite the irrefutable evidence of what happened, most Serb leaders in Bosnia and neighboring Serbia continue to downplay or even deny the Srebrenica massacre and celebrate Karadzic and Mladic as heroes.

-Menachem Rosensaft, the executive vice president and general counsel of the World Jewish Congress, also addressed the mourners Monday.
+Menachem Rosensaft, the general counsel of the World Jewish Congress, also addressed the mourners Monday.
 He said the commemoration of the Srebrenica massacre was of “momentous significance for all who care about international human rights, for all who have a conscience.”

 Rosensaft said it was “critical” for the international community to formally commemorate the Srebrenica genocide every July 11 “not just out of respect for its victims, but as a public countermeasure to the repeated efforts to deny this genocide.”